Sarah-LB/my-first-project/README.md

 -   ### Design
     -   #### Colour Scheme
-        -   The two main colours used are blue and white, for a clean, clinical feel.
-The orange from the logo is also used to highlight sections and draw the eye to social media links.
+        -   The two main colours used are blue and white.
+White offers a clear, sterile and clinical feel, while blue generates a sense of trust, intelligence and clear communication,.
+Warm and comforting orange is used in the logo to balance the cool blues and white.
+It is used to highlight sections and draw the eye to certain areas of the page.

     -   #### Typography
         -   The Roboto font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Roboto is a clean and clear font, making it appropriate for this site.
     -   #### Imagery